T-72 vs M1 Abrams — Why the Gulf War Was Not Even Close

 Probably should have opened with this section, honestly.
 Because 73 Easting is where abstraction ended and physics began.

-The engagement range issue cannot be overstated.
-In the debriefs, American tank commanders described firing at T-72s that had no idea they were under fire until the round hit.
-The Iraqis weren’t cowards — many of them held their positions and kept trying to fight.
-They simply could not see their enemy.
-One crew account I found in the 2nd ACR after-action compilation described engaging a T-72 at approximately 2,200 meters, watching it brew up, and then engaging the tank next to it before the explosion had finished propagating.
-The second crew still hadn’t identified the threat.
+The engagement range problem cannot be overstated.
+American tank commanders described firing at T-72s that had no idea they were under attack until the round hit.
+The Iraqis weren’t cowards — a lot of them held position and kept fighting.
+They just couldn’t see their enemy.

 Battle of Medina Ridge — The Largest Tank Battle Since WWII